RetroPie/RetroPie-Docs/docs/Setting-up-the-XBox360-controller.md

     sudo cat /opt/retropie/configs/all/p*.cfg >> /opt/retropie/configs/all/retroarch.cfg

-(if this don't have permissions you can do a `sudo chmod 777 /opt/retropie/configs/all/retroarch.cfg` before)
+(if this don't have permissions you can do a `sudo chown pi.pi /opt/retropie/configs/all/retroarch.cfg; sudo chmod 644 /opt/retropie/configs/all/retroarch.cfg` before)

 If your config is not working well, delete the joypad configuration lines in `/opt/retropie/configs/all/retroarch.cfg` before doing anything.